Arlene Blum: Science policy work

-Writing and awards
+Writing

 Her first book, Annapurna: A Woman's Place was included in Fortune Magazine's 2005 list of "The 75 Smartest Business Books We Know" and chosen by National Geographic Adventure Magazine as one of the 100 top adventure books of all time.
 Her award-winning memoir, Breaking Trail: A Climbing Life tells the story of how Blum realized improbable dreams among the world's highest mountains, in the chemistry laboratory, and in public policy.
-Blum's books can also be viewed as works that contribute to showing the hardships faced by women scientists in a male dominated field.